AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * CriticModel: The model to be used as a Critic model.

-* ExperienceReplay: The experience replay object
+* ExperienceReplay: The experience replay object.

 ### setClassesList()